OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:27

 Then Hezekiah gave the order to offer the burnt offering on the altar.
-And when the burnt offering began, the song to the Lord also began with the trumpets,
+And as the burnt offering began, the song to the Lord also commenced with the trumpets,
 accompanied by the instruments of David, king of Israel.

 ## 2 Chronicles 29:28